anharmonic/anharmonic.github.io/thermal2-manual.md

 ### Output format

 #### SMA calculation
-When doing a SMA calculation the tk.x code will produce two output files:
+When doing a SMA calculation the tk.x code will produce four output files:

-1. A file named $prefix.$grid_size.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. "20x20x20").
+1. A file named $prefix.$grid_size_TOT.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. "20x20x20").
 This file will contain one line per configuration, in each line you will:
 * 1 the configuration number,
 * 2 the value of sigma
 * 3 the temperature
 * 4→6 the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz
 * 7→12 The off-diagonal elements of K, in this order:  Kxy, Kxz, Kyz , Kyx, Kzx, Kzy.

+Two more files with _P_sma and _C instead of _TOT will contain the Phonon contribution (dominant in crystals) and Coherent contribution (dominant in glasses) respectively.
+See Reference [18](#ref18) for details.

 If the option store_lw is used, several more, potentially very large, files will be created.
 They contain all the quantities required to recompute the SMA thermal conductivity: